ada-discovery/ada-app/Installation_Linux.md

 * Ada is working with OpenID provider.
 We recommend to use [Keycloak](https://www.keycloak.org/) and follow related documentation.

+* For a rapid deployment it's possible to run Keycloak using docker.
+[Keycloak-postgres](https://github.com/keycloak/keycloak-containers/tree/main/docker-compose-examples) template creates a volume for PostgreSQL and starts Keycloak connected to a PostgreSQL instance.

 * After Keycloak installation and configuration is necessary to set up Ada with following parameters in `custom.conf` file:

 ```